DianaMayalo/FUTURE_DS_01/README.md

 ## Results
 - The Logistic Regression model achieved an accuracy of 76.49%.
 - The Decision Tree Classifier model achieved an accuracy of 74.63%.
-These results indicate that while the models perform moderately well, further improvements could be made through hyperparameter tuning and feature engineering.

 ## Conclusion
 This project provided valuable insights into the Titanic dataset and showcased basic steps in exploratory data analysis, data cleaning, and model evaluation.